Justaus3r/ceg/README.rst

 From PYPI using pipx
 ~~~~~~~~~~~~~~~~~~~~
-You can also use `pipx`_ if you plan to only use ceg as a command line tool.pipx ensures dependency isolation and is made specifically for cli tools.
+You can also use `pipx`_ if you plan to only use ceg as a command line tool.pipx ensures dependency isolation and is made specifically for cli tools. but please be aware that you will not be able to use ceg as a library if installed from pipx since its installed in a virtenv.
 ::

     python3 -m pipx install --system-site-packages ceg

 Manually
 ~~~~~~~~